realraum/CampChecklist/README.md

-# CongressChecklist
+# CampChecklist
 ===================

-List of things to do, to pack and tips on attending a congress, especially Chaos Communication Congress.
+List of things to do, to pack and tips on attending a camp, especially Chaos Communication Camp.

 This list is irregularly updated (and pushed).
 You may want to refresh regularly. :-) Pull requests are welcome!